cesmii/ProfileDesigner/deployment.md

 		</li>
 	</ul>
 	<p>
-	Notes: In order to use the site, the mock-api must be running.
+	Notes: In order to use the site, the mock backend API must be running.
 	Login: For phase I, the login process was intentionally simple.
 User data is stored in the db.json file and the login only checks that submitted password matches user name.
 Use cesmii/cesmii to login.
 	</p>
 </ol>